apollographql/apollo-server/docs/source/deployment/heroku.md

 <h3 id="env-vars" title="Environment variables">3.
 Configure environment variables</h3>

 In order to enable the production mode of Apollo Server, you will need to set the `NODE_ENV` variable to production.
-To ensure you have visability into your GraphQL performance in Apollo Server, you'll want to add the `ENGINE_API_KEY` environment variable to Heroku.
-For the api key, log into the [Engine UI](https://engine.apollographql.com) and navigate to your service or create a new one.
+To ensure you have visibility into your GraphQL performance in Apollo Server, you'll want to add the `ENGINE_API_KEY` environment variable to Heroku.
+For the API key, log into the [Engine UI](https://engine.apollographql.com) and navigate to your service or create a new one.

 Then under the “Settings” tab, click “Reveal Config Vars".
 Next set `NODE_ENV` to `production` and copy your key from the [Engine UI](http://engine.apollographql.com/) as the value for `ENGINE_API_KEY`.